byronka/template-benchmark/README.md

 Consequently threadlocal usage has been turned off, pre-encoding if available turned on and HTML escaping turned on for tested frameworks.

-The major impetus for these changes is to more closely model real world and TechEmpowers benchmarks.
+The major impetus for these changes is to more closely model the real world and TechEmpowers benchmarks.

-If the test data is only in latin1 then using a `StringBuilder` (preferable one reused with threadlocals) and then calling `String.getBytes(StandardCharsets.UTF_8)` will outperform trying to use pre-encoding techniques (static parts of templates are converted into bytes in advance).
+If the test data is *only in latin1* then using a `StringBuilder` (preferable one reused with threadlocals) and then calling `String.getBytes(StandardCharsets.UTF_8)` will outperform trying to use pre-encoding techniques (static parts of templates are converted into bytes in advance).

 Currently only JStachio, Rocker, and JTE are tested.
-I have done my best to configure them correctly.
-All of the tests **copy** the results of their encoded buffer to byte array regardless if they have the ability to read without copying.
-The theory is this cost should be relatively the same across frameworks (with the exception of String.getBytes on ascii characters).
+I have done my best to configure them correctly for fast UTF-8 output (e.g. use pre-encoding).
+All of the tests **copy** the results of their encoded buffer to a byte array regardless if they have the ability to read without copying.
+The theory is this cost should be relatively the same across frameworks (with the exception of String.getBytes on latin1 characters).
+Similarly if all frameworks used threadlocals for pooling the results would be similar as it is fixed overhead.

-The complying tests are suffixed with Utf8.
+The complying tests are suffixed with `Utf8`.

-The JStachioStringUtf8 uses `StringBuilder.toString().getBytes(...)` as a comparison of leveraging pre-encoding and to show how fast it is on latin1 characters.
+**Important:** The `JStachioStringUtf8` uses `StringBuilder.toString().getBytes(...)` as a comparison of leveraging pre-encoding and to show how fast it is on latin1 but how slow it is on extended characters.

-Add non ascii test data (only 4 non ascii characters were added to the test data!):
+## Extended UTF-8 test data :

+Only 5 non-latin1 characters were added! (a mixture of Chinese and Japanese)

 `java -Dbenchmark.utf8=true -jar target/benchmarks.jar Utf8 -rff results-utf8.csv -rf csv`

 ![Template Comparison](results-utf8.png)

-Use original ascii test data but with pre-encoding setups:
+## Original latin1 test data but with pre-encoding setups:

 `java  -jar target/benchmarks.jar Utf8 -rff results-ascii.csv -rf csv`